European-Unified-ID/EUID-docs/README.md

 ### EUID

-The EUID (raw EUID) is an unencrypted alphanumeric identifier created through a set of APIs or SDKs using a user’s verifiable PII as an input.
-Examples of PII are an email address or phone number.
+The EUID (raw EUID) is an unencrypted alphanumeric identifier created through a set of APIs or SDKs using a user’s verifiable PII, such as an email address, as an input.

 A EUID is designed to be stored by advertisers, data providers, and DSPs and is never shared in the bid stream.
 Note that the EUID Token (or encrypted form of the EUID) is shared in the bid stream.